acend/terraform-training/content/en/docs/05/5-terraform-operations.md

 * terraform_required_version is missing
 * terraform_required_providers is missing

-This is because of the default recommandation to declare and versionize everything correctly.
+This is because of the default recommendation to declare and versionize everything correctly.
 Make the linter happy!